Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/snapshot.md

 This one-page snapshot is designed for fast reading.

-It distills the larger handout into a compact institutional view of:
+It distills the larger essay into a compact institutional view of:

 * what already exists
 * what is currently being stewarded